EFT Tapping

 Philosophical Roots

-Draws loosely on Traditional Chinese Medicine concepts of meridian energy flow.
-More accurately understood through contemporary lens of interoception, somatosensory processing, and the body's role in emotional regulation.
+Derived directly from Roger Callahan's Thought Field Therapy, which Craig simplified into one fixed tapping sequence for all problems; behind that, Traditional Chinese Medicine concepts of meridian energy flow.
+The parts that survive scrutiny are better understood through interoception, somatosensory processing, and the body's role in emotional regulation.

 Related Modalities